Charles Brooke, Rajah of Sarawak

-Charles Anthoni Johnson Brooke (born Charles Anthoni Johnson; 3 June 1829 – 17 May 1917) was the head of state of Sarawak from 3 August 1868 until his death.
-He succeeded his uncle, James Brooke, who was the first of the so-called "White Rajahs" of Sarawak.
+Sir Charles Anthoni Johnson Brooke (born Charles Anthoni Johnson; 3 June 1829 – 17 May 1917) was the Rajah of Sarawak from 3 August 1868 until his death in May 1917.
+He succeeded his maternal uncle, James Brooke, who was the first rajah and founder of Raj of Sarawak.

-Biography
+Early life and education

 Charles Anthoni Johnson was born in Berrow Vicarage, Burnham, Somerset, in England, to the Reverend Francis Charles and Emma Frances Johnson, née Brooke.
 Emma was the younger sister of James Brooke, the first Rajah of Sarawak.
 In addition to Charles, Francis and Emma had other children: Captain John Brooke Johnson (1823–1868) (later Brooke), Mary Anna Johnson (b.
 1824), Harriet Helena Johnson (b.
 1826), Charlotte Frances Johnson (b.
 1828), Captain (William) Frederic Johnson (b.
 1830), Emma Lucy Johnson (b.
 1832), Margaret Henrietta Johnson (1834–1845), Georgianna Brooke Johnson (1836–1854), James Stuart Johnson (1839–1840), and Henry Stuart Johnson (b.
 1841).

 Brooke was educated at Crewkerne Grammar School and entered the Royal Navy.
 He entered the service of his uncle James, the first Rajah of Sarawak, in 1852, took his name, and began as Resident at the Lundu station in the Raj of Sarawak.
 In the 1857 rebellion against the White Rajah, Charles Brooke helped his uncle put down the rebellion led by Liu Shan Bang with his force composed of Ibans and local Bidayuh tribes.
 It is noted that Brooke's Iban forces pursued the remaining rebels to Bau, where they killed the 3,000 villagers including women, children and the elderly in a massacre.
 In 1865, James named Charles as his successor.